-If I were improving SEO for a family law firm, I would not start with 40 blog posts or a pile of backlinks.
-I would start here:
+If I were improving SEO for a family law firm, I would not start by publishing dozens of generic blog posts.
+I would start with the assets most likely to produce qualified consultations.

 What Makes Family Law SEO Different

-Family law SEO is not just "law firm SEO" with different keywords.
+Family law SEO is not just general SEO for lawyers with a different practice-area label.

-The client intent is more emotional and more urgent.
-Someone searching for "child custody lawyer near me" is usually much closer to contacting a lawyer than someone reading a broad post about legal careers.
-Someone searching "how is property divided in divorce in Texas" may not be ready today, but they are showing a clear legal need in a specific jurisdiction.
+The emotional context is different.
+The search intent is different.
+The trust threshold is higher.
+A person searching "child custody lawyer near me" is usually much closer to hiring than someone reading a broad article about what family law means.
+A person searching "how is property divided in divorce in Texas" may not be ready to book today, but they are showing a real legal need in a specific jurisdiction.

 | SEO area | What matters for family law firms |